opendao-protocols/cashbox/README.md

 ## Constructor

-`constructor (address DAITokenAddr,address StockTokenAddr,uint256 daiCap,string memory name,string memory symbol,string memory url) `
+`constructor (address cashAddress,address stockTokenAddress,uint256 _stockToCashRate,uint256 cashCap,string memory name,string memory symbol,string memory _url) `

-1. DAITokenAddr = The address of the ERC20 token used to provide as exchange for the Stock token.
+1. cashAddress = The address of the ERC20 token used to provide as exchange for the Stock token.
-1. StockTokenAddr = The addressof the stock token
+1. stockTokenAddress = The addressof the stock token
+1. stockToCashRate = Ratio of Stock to Cash
-1. daiCap = The total value in ERC20 token allowed to be in the smart contract after which it
+1. cashCap = The total value in ERC20 token allowed to be in the smart contract after which it will not allow more deposits
 1. name = The name of the pool token
 1. symbol = Symbol of the pool token
 1. url = A string to be saved in the smart contract